-5.2.
+5.3.
 Installation of the Cellular Antenna

 For a reliable function of the NetModule router via the mobile network, the NetModule routers require a good signal.
 Use suitable remote antennas with extended cables to achieve an optimal location with a sufficient signal and to maintain the distances to other antennas (at least 20cm to each other).
-The antenna manufacturer's instructions must be observed.
+The antenna manufacturer's instructions must be observed."

 Keep in mind that effects caused by Faraday cages such as large metal surfaces (elevators, machine housings, etc.), close meshed iron constructions and others may reduce signal reception significantly.

-The mounted antennas or antenna cables should be fixed with a wrench.
+The antenna or antenna cable has to be mounted to the MOB connector and should be fixed with a wrench.

-The following table shows how to connect the cellular antennas.
 4G-LTE antennas require both the main and auxiliary ports to be connected.